olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

  ![Exercise 4 Goal](./media/exercise4.png)

-1. Open the Cloud Shell (in case you are stilled logged into the VM, just type `exit` and you should be back).
+1. Open the Cloud Shell (in case you are stilled logged in to the VM, just type `exit` and you should be back).

 1. Create an ACR with Azure CLI: